Goodka7/Threat-Hunting-Impossible-Travel-/README.md

 ### 3. Searched the `DeviceNetworksEvents` Table

-Searched for process and network events on the device `windows-target-1` to correlate with login activity associated with `labuser`.
+Searched for network activity on the device `windows-target-1` within the specified time range, filtering for actions initiated by the account `labuser`.

-The dataset reveals network activity involving external connections that align with the simulated login traffic.
-On **Jan 27, 2025, at 11:12:31 AM**, an external connection was made to `135.237.186.85`, which matches the IP address associated with the earlier login event.
-At **11:14:46 AM**, another connection was observed to `89.117.41.164`, which corresponds to the second recorded login from a distinct geographic location.
-These connections were initiated shortly after the logins and suggest that the system communicated with external servers following user authentication.
+The dataset reveals multiple successful network connections initiated by processes tied to the account `labuser`.
+On **Jan 27, 2025, at 11:12:49 AM**, a connection was established to the external IP `4.153.57.10` via `smartscreen.exe`, a process associated with Windows SmartScreen.
+Additional connections were made shortly thereafter using `SearchApp.exe` at **11:12:48 AM** and **11:12:47 AM**, reaching IPs such as `13.107.246.41` and `150.171.84.254`.
+These processes indicate legitimate post-login activity from the user, reinforcing evidence of interaction on the system.

-No unusual processes such as `cmd.exe` or `powershell.exe` were identified in this dataset.
-The network activity captured confirms the geographic disparity between login events, further supporting the Impossible Travel behavior.
-Additional validation against other datasets may provide further insight into whether this activity reflects legitimate access or potential obfuscation techniques.
+While the observed network activity does not directly correspond to the `RemoteIP` addresses from the login events, it supports the timeline of events surrounding the logins.
+This validates that the account `labuser` was actively performing actions during the specified timeframe, lending credibility to the login events as part of a larger behavioral pattern.
+Additional investigation of the `RemoteIP` addresses may provide further clarity, particularly regarding their geographic origins or connections to known infrastructure.

+This information strengthens the case for Impossible Travel by confirming active use of the account during and immediately after the login events, supporting the broader context of the investigation.

 **Query used to locate events:**